 Maleme Street Transfer Station closed to the public on 2 August 2021, after our new kerbside collection service started.
 The transfer station is now open to commercial waste companies and account holders only.

-Our efforts to reduce the contamination have not been successful and upgrading the site is not financially viable and there is no certainty it would solve the issues.
+Prior to closing to the public, our efforts to reduce the contamination were successful and upgrading the site is not financially viable and there is no certainty it would solve the issues.
+Since closing to the public, contaminant levels have significantly reduced and the abatement notice has been lifted.